 - Provide User interface for authenticators that lack the ability

 - Manage error handling and housekeeping

 Most modern browsers already support the WebAuthn API.
 Here is a handy list of browsers that support the standard.

 Relying parties are applications that can authenticate using strong credentials presented using the FIDO2 standard.
 Depending on the type of application, the webauthn client can be the native application that makes the webauthn call.
 Or it can be the web browser that brokers the call.

 Universal 2nd Factor or (U2F) is an open authentication standard that strengthens and simplifies two-factor authentication using specialized USB or NFC devices and is built using the standard public key cryptography.

 Universal Authentication Factor (UAF) is a framework to replace passwords for primary authentication and is a true passwordless experience.

 With Both UAF and U2F, the web service requests authentication with a local device, and the web service then accepts this authentication and allows the user to sign-in.

 Image Source: The FIDO Alliance

-Now that we have explained some of the basic terminology, the next post in this series will look at how the user registration, authentication and account recovery flow looks like.
-Stay tuned.
-In the meantime to learn more check out this session from Oktane19, Does WebAuthn Signal the End of Passwords for Browsers?, which goes into depth explaining Webauthn.
+Now that we have explained some of the basic terminology, check out the next post in this series exploring what the user registration, authentication and account recovery flow looks like.
+In the meantime to learn more check out the session below from Oktane19, which goes into depth explaining Webauthn.